Rampage (1987 film)

 Rampage is a 1987 American crime drama film written, produced and directed by William Friedkin.
 The film stars Michael Biehn, Alex McArthur, and Nicholas Campbell.
+Friedkin wrote the script based on the novel of the same name by William P. Wood, which was inspired by the life of Richard Chase.

+The film premiered at the Boston Film Festival on September 24, 1987, but its theatrical release was stalled for five years due to production company and distributor De Laurentiis Entertainment Group going bankrupt.
+In 1992, Miramax obtained distribution rights and gave the film a limited release in North America.
+For the Miramax release, Friedkin reedited the film and changed the ending.

-Plot summary
+Plot

 Charles Reece is a serial killer who commits a number of brutal mutilation-slayings in order to drink blood as a result of paranoid delusions.
 Reece is soon captured.
 Most of the film revolves around the trial and the prosecutor's attempts to have Reece found sane and given the death penalty.
 Defense lawyers, meanwhile, argue that the defendant is not guilty by reason of insanity.
 The prosecutor, Anthony Fraser, was previously against capital punishment, but he seeks such a penalty in the face of Reece's brutal crimes after meeting one victim's grieving family.

 In the end, Reece is found sane and given the death penalty, but Fraser's internal debate about capital punishment is rendered academic when Reece is found to be insane by a scanning of his brain for mental illness.
 In the ending of the original version of the film, Reece is found dead in his cell, having overdosed himself on antipsychotics he had been stockpiling.

-Alternative ending
+Alternate ending

 In the ending of the revised version, Reece is sent to a state mental hospital, and in a chilling coda, he sends a letter to a person whose wife and child he has killed, asking the man to come and visit him.
 A final title card reveals that Reece is scheduled for a parole hearing in six months.